Getting your Trinity Audio player ready... |

 SAT Math Section Breakdown Summary

-• SAT math includes two question types: multiple-choice questions, which have 4 answer choices, and grid-in questions.
+- SAT math includes 2 question types: multiple-choice questions, which have 4 answer choices, and SPR (student-produced response) questions.

 Frequently Asked Questions (FAQ)